Sam-Guliker/minor-vangogh/README.md

 </details>

 # Wishlist
-- [ ] When you swiped there will be a tassel animation instead of a like or dislike icon
+- [ ] When you swiped there will be a painting animation instead of a like or dislike icon
 - [ ] Loader more into Van Gogh's theme
 - [ ] More animations and smooth transitions